MetaMask/metamask-docs/wallet/tutorials/metamask-sdk-viem-wagmi.md

 # Create a React dapp with SDK and Wagmi

-This tutorial walks you through creating a simple JavaScript dapp and integrating it with our MetaMask SDK.
+This tutorial walks you through creating and integrating a simple React dapp with our MetaMask JavaScript SDK.

-This tutorial focuses on the happy path of utilizing the MetaMask SDK which is the most widely way that developers are adopting use of the MetaMask SDK.
+We will focus on configuring the MetaMask SDK with Wagmi, a popular way developers are adopting the use of the MetaMask SDK.
 So why [Wagmi](https://wagmi.sh/cli/why)?

-Wagmi provides simple React hooks for Ethereum developers, making it easier to manage wallet connections, transactions, and network interactions.
+Wagmi provides simple React hooks for Ethereum developers, making managing wallet connections, transactions, and network interactions easier.
 By using Wagmi in conjunction with the MetaMask SDK, developers can enjoy a streamlined setup without needing to manage additional dependencies, since our SDK is already integrated.
 This setup accelerates your ability to start building web3 applications with React, letting you focus on writing code quickly and efficiently with minimal friction.

 ## Scaffolding out a ViteJS plus React Application